Generic Name: chlorcyclizine and codeine (klor SYE kli zeen and KOE deen)

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Ask a doctor before giving this medicine to a child younger than 12 years old.
-Chlorcyclizine and codeine should not as a pain medicine in anyone under 18 who recently had surgery to remove the tonsils or adenoids.
+Do not give this medicine to anyone under 18 who recently had surgery to remove the tonsils or adenoids.

 What should I discuss with my healthcare provider before taking Notuss-NX (chlorcyclizine and codeine)?